matscode/paystack-php-sdk/README.md

 // This method does the check for you and return `(bool) true|false`
 $response = $Transaction->isSuccessful($reference);
 ```
-Moreso, you can also compare if amount paid by customer is the amount expected.
+More so, you can also compare if amount paid by a customer is the amount expected.
 This method only works after calling `verify()` or `isSuccessful()` in the same script.
 It is recommended to do this if you use paystack inline to initialize the transaction.
 ``` php
 $amountExpected = 5000; // amount must be in kobo
 // returns `(bool) true|false`